-Three faculty and staff members, voted upon by sitting circle coordinators and faculty advisors and elected in advance of the annual national conference, serve as faculty and staff trustees.
+Three faculty and staff members, voted upon by sitting circle coordinators and faculty advisors, serve as faculty and staff trustees.
 Faculty and staff trustees serve a three-year term beginning on July 1 of the year elected to the board.
 Faculty and staff trustees must be either be sitting faculty advisors or circle coordinators or have previously served as a faculty advisor or circle coordinator.
 Faculty and staff trustees are divided into three staggered classes based on their terms of service.
 In the second year of service, a faculty or staff trustee shall serve as the chair of the Mission Committee.
 In the third year of service, a faculty or staff trustee shall serve the vice chair of the Board Nominations Subcommittee.
 All faculty and staff trustees will serve as members of the Mission Committee.

 Nominees will be evaluated by the Board Nominations Subcommittee on the basis of the aforementioned qualifications as well as their (a) local, regional and/or national visibility in the Society, (b) participation in the Society at the local, regional, or national level, and (c) other contributions to the Society that relate to the advancement of O∆K’s mission and ideals.

 Duties and Responsibilities of Faculty and Staff Trustees

 • Advocating on behalf of the Society’s Circle Coordinators and Faculty Advisors;

 • Serving as a trusted advisor to the President/CEO as he or she develops and implements O∆K’s long-range plan;

 • Reviewing outcomes and metrics created by O∆K for evaluating its impact and regularly measuring its performance and effectiveness using those metrics;